-Our Children: Breastfeeding, promote and role-model drinking water, mix juice with water, no (or hardly any) cooldrinks, eat the whole fruit, limited screen time, more active play outside
+Our Children: Breastfeeding, promoting and role-model drinking water, mixing juice with water, no (or hardly any) cooldrinks, eating the whole fruit, limiting screen time, more active play outside.

 Show the image: 'You are what you eat' and let the difference between the images sink in.